kubernetes/enhancements/keps/sig-windows/2802-identify-windows-pods-apiserver-admission/README.md

 ## Alternatives

-Relying on nodeSelectors to identify the Pod OS.
-Following are the reasons to not choose this approach:
+Identifying the pods targeting Windows nodes during the scheduling phase can be done in the following ways:
+- Based on [nodeSelector and tolerations](https://kubernetes.io/docs/setup/production-environment/windows/user-guide-windows-containers/#ensuring-os-specific-workloads-land-on-the-appropriate-container-host) in the pod spec with
+  Windows node specific labels.
+- Based on [runtimeclasses](https://kubernetes.io/docs/setup/production-environment/windows/user-guide-windows-containers/#ensuring-os-specific-workloads-land-on-the-appropriate-container-host) in the pod spec

+The runtimeclass is a higher level abstraction which gets translated again to nodeSelectors+tolerations.
+While the nodeSelector with reserved OS label is good enough, it has following shortcomings:

-- Piggybacking on nodeSelectors+tolerations to definitively identify Pod OS may not be ideal experience for end-users as they can convey scheduling constraints using the same abstractions
+- Piggybacking on nodeSelectors+tolerations to definitively identify Pod OS may not be ideal experience for end-users as they can convey scheduling constraints using the same abstractions.
 - We can use this field when the hostOS is not not always equal to Container OS.
 For example, Linux Containers on Windows(using WSL).

 <!--